TeleMelody: Lyric-to-Melody Generation with a Template-Based Two-Stage Method: Methodology

-With the introduction of templates, we are able to control the melody generation by adjusting musical elements in templates.
-To further increase model controllability, we introduce musical knowledge to the template-to-melody model through well-designed alignment regularization during training.
-Each alignment is designed based on musical knowledge and is imposed on the encoder-decoder attention.
+\paragraph{Alignment Regularization} With the introduction of the template, we can control melody generation by adjusting musical elements in the template.
+To further increase model controllability, we introduce musical knowledge to the template-to-melody model through well-designed alignment regularization \cite{garg2019jointly} during training.
+Each designed alignment is imposed on the encoder-decoder attention.
+This musical knowledge based design can provide the guidance for the model to learn the interpretable alignments between templates and melodies, which can help for better controllability.